Chitrita "Chobi" DebRoy, Ph.D.

 - PhD, Life Sciences, Jawaharlal Nehru University, New Delhi

 - MPhil, Life Sciences, Jawaharlal Nehru University, New Delhi

 Sequencing and analyzing O antigen gene clusters of E. coli

 E. coli are classified on the basis of O antigens that are lipopolysaccharides present on the outer surface of the bacteria.
 O-antigens are important virulent factors that are targets of both immune system and bacteriophages.
 Its specificity is very important for adaptation as its variation plays an important role in evasion of the host defenses.
 The designation of E. coli serotypes, comprising of O and H antigens, is of great importance in epidemiological studies, in tracing the source of the outbreaks of gastrointestinal or other illness, or for linking the source to the infection.
-Conventionally O antigens are determined by agglutination reactions using antisera raised in rabbits against the 174 different O serogroups.
-We have now sequenced O antigen gene clusters and developed PCR assays of more than 20 pathogenic O groups.
-This research will lead to the development of molecular diagnostics where all O-serogroups of E. coli can be detected rapidly.
+Conventionally O antigens are determined by agglutination reactions using antisera raised in rabbits against the 187 different O serogroups.
+We now have the complete sequences of all O-antigen gene clusters that have been or soon will be submitted to GenBank.
+This research will lead to the development of molecular diagnostics where all O-serogroups of E. coli can be detected genotypically.

 Extraintestinal Pathogenic E. coli

 E. coli can cause intestinal as well as extraintestinal infections.
-We have, for the first time, shown that extraintestinal pathogenic E. coli (ExPEC) can cause pneumonia in dogs, cats and horses.
-We have also shown that many of these ExPEC strains are related to strains that cause urinary tract infection in humans.
+We have, for the first time, shown that extraintestinal pathogenic E. coli (ExPEC) can cause pneumonia in dogs, cats, horses and tigers.
+We have also shown that many of these ExPEC strains are genetically related to strains that cause urinary tract infection in humans.

 Antibiotic resistance in E. coli